 Check the Rear View

 When you’re shopping for jeans, you probably instinctively turn your back to the mirror and look over your shoulder to check out your butt.
 Doing this is a must when jeans shopping or you risk buying a pair of jeans that looks good from the front but lets you down when you’re walking away.
-In fact, it’s worth bringing along a friend when you shop for jeans, so she can view you from different angles and give you the plain truth about what those denims are doing for your derriere.
+In fact, it’s worth bringing along a friend when you shop for jeans, so she can view you from different angles and give you the plain truth about what those denim are doing for your derriere.

 Most women find their most flattering jeans have some degree of stretch in the fabric.
 Denim blends that include elastane (typically, stretch jeans will have between 1-3%) can help to lift and shape your behind for a flattering effect.
-If you’re seeking more from your jeans, today some designers offer innovative body-shaping denim constructed with a higher degree of stretch, strategic seaming and hidden panels that work to contour and lift your backside, while slimming legs and sucking in a tummy.
+If you’re seeking more from your jeans, today some designers offer innovative body-shaping denim constructed with a higher degree of stretch, strategic seaming, and hidden panels that work to contour and lift your backside, while slimming legs and sucking in a tummy.
 Learn more about these in my round-up of the best body-shaping jeans.

 Check the Length

 Do you have a pair of jeans in your closet that generally fits you well, but you never wear it because it’s the wrong length with all your shoes?
 This is a common problem, as many women don’t shop for jeans with shoes in mind, and buy jeans that are too short or too long.
 When shopping for jeans, always bring along the pair of shoes you anticipate wearing with them most often.
 For instance, if you’re buying a pair of dark denim jeans to wear at the office on casual days, bring a high heel pump with you that you typically wear for work.
 Many department stores and denim boutiques will have spare high heel shoes on hand for you to try on your jeans with.
-A perfect-fitting straight leg or bootcut jean should barely skim the floor if you are barefoot or in heels.
-If you’re shopping for skinny jeans, a perfect fit will taper right at the ankle, and a skinny cropped jean will end just a few inches above the ankle toward the bottom of your calf.
+A perfect-fitting straight leg or bootcut jeans should barely skim the floor if you are barefoot or in heels.
+If you’re shopping for skinny jeans, a perfect fit will taper right at the ankle, and skinny cropped jeans will end just a few inches above the ankle toward the bottom of your calf.

 What if you want to wear jeans with heels sometimes, and other times with flats?
 The short answer is, buy two pairs of jeans, each with the correct length for the shoe you’ll wear with it.
 Another option, if you’re comfortable with a rolled cuff look for casual days in flat shoes or sandals — which can look stylish when done correctly — is to buy a longer pair that will work with high heels, then roll them shorter for wearing with flats.
 Just keep in mind that you’ll always have to roll up jeans on casual days, and consider whether that suits your style and wardrobe.
 Learn what denim cuffs look right with different outfits in our guide to rolling up your jeans.